"First Mover" in our industry - what does it mean?

-In accordance with the requirements of the UNGC, we will report annually on the progress of our sustainability management (Communication on Progress - COP).
+In accordance with the requirements of the UNGC, we are reporting annually on the progress of our sustainability management (Communication on Progress - COP).

 The guiding principles, gives us a consistent, sustainable direction.
 It describes our common understanding and our intentions.